Using LDT

 Create Versioned Keys.

-CTE-LDT uses versioned keys.
+LDT uses versioned keys.
 A versioned key rotates to the next version of the key generating new key material automatically without policy change.
-CTE-LDT encrypts data with keys that use encryption standards like AES-256.
+LDT encrypts data with keys that use encryption standards like AES-256.
 This allows data to be re-encrypted without users having to edit the policy.

-For more information, see Keys in CTE-LDT (Versioned Keys) and Creating and Viewing Versioned Keys.
+For more information, see Keys in LDT (Versioned Keys) and Creating and Viewing Versioned Keys.

 -